adrian-moon/pps-erp-sdd/docs/05-shipping.md

 ### 5.2.2 Shipment Status

-As far as the ERP and PPS is concerned, there are 5 statuses for shipments.
+As far as PPS and the ERP and are concerned, there are 5 statuses for shipments.

 | Status | Description |
 |----------|-------------|